 - Take a self-guided walking tour of Greenwood where more than 60 heritage buildings painting the city’s landscape

 - Indulge your inner cowboy and explore our western roots.
-Join a cattle drive, or live like a rancher for a day at PV Ranch
+Help out around the ranch for a day at PV Ranch

 - Wander the Kettle River Arts Festival each July and August.
 Discover new artists and their inspired works